nextflow-io/training/docs/hello_nextflow/05_hello_channels.md

 ### 3.5.
 Update the process call from GATK_GENOMICSDB to GATK_JOINTGENOTYPING

-We need to rename the process call from GATK_GENOMICSDB to GATK_JOINTGENOTYPING; and since the expanded process requires the reference genome files as inputs, we need to provide them in the GATK_JOINTGENOTYPING process call.
+Let's rename the process call from GATK_GENOMICSDB to GATK_JOINTGENOTYPING.

+And while we're at it, let's add the reference genome files as inputs, since we need to provide them to the joint genotyping tool.

 _Before:_